axiomzen/zest/README.md

 Either use https://github.com/axiomzen/zest/commit/d6afabaa7100b56b326abab55fa11c4e4b71c4b1
 or [update docker-compose](https://docs.docker.com/compose/install/).

+## Installation
+To install things system wide use `sudo make install`, which will copy the binaries and relevant configs into `/usr/local`.

+Zest also runs fine out of a local directory, if this repository is present as `./zest`

+Zest can also be installed in your home directory as `~/.zest`

+`zest init-service` expects to copy the initial Zestfile from `/usr/local/share/zest` so if your zest is not installed system wide you can copy the `Zestfile.example` into `Zestfile` manually to init a service.

 # Services and Projects
 Zest works in 2 ways: operating on single services, and on multi-service projects.